SELab-2/OSOC-6/documentation/ServerSetup.md

 #### Frontend
 The last part we need to configure is the frontend.
 To do so, go to the `/frontend` folder of our project.

-In there run the following command to install all depenency's.
+In there run the following command to install all dependencies.
 ```
 npm install
 ```